Houston's Line of Duty Firefighters

 Buried: Holy Cross Cemetery, Section H, Plot 71, Space 6

-Bob Boyd began his career as a paid driver with the Volunteer Stonewall Hose Company No. 3.
+Bob Boyd began his career as a paid driver with the Houston Volunteer Stonewall Hose Company No. 3.
 He held this position from 1892 to 1895.
+In September 1895, he became one of the first paid Houston firefighters.

 He left the fire service in 1919 to serve as a trainman on the Southern Pacific Railroad.
-In May of 1923, Fire Chief Cornelius “Roxy” Ollre became angry with the two current Assistant Chiefs, both of them were demoted.
+In May of 1923, Fire Chief Cornelius “Roxy” Ollre became angry with the two current Assistant Chiefs, and demoted both of them.
 He contacted Boyd and convinced him to return to his previous position of First Assistant Chief.
 He died just three months after he returned to the ranks of the Houston Fire Department.

 Born: August 23, 1976, in Houston, Texas